-Cardiac tamponade is pressure on the heart that occurs when blood or fluid builds up in the space between the heart muscle (myocardium) and the outer covering sac of the heart (pericardium).
+Cardiac tamponade is pressure on the heart that occurs when blood or fluid builds up in the space between the heart muscle and the outer covering sac of the heart.

-In this condition, blood or fluid collects in the pericardium, the sac surrounding the heart.
+In this condition, blood or fluid collects in the sac surrounding the heart.
 This prevents the heart ventricles from expanding fully.
-The excess pressure from the fluid prevents the heart from functioning normally.
-As a result, the body does not receive enough blood.
+The excess pressure from the fluid prevents the heart from working properly.
+As a result, the body does not get enough blood.

 Cardiac tamponade can occur due to:

 Cardiac tamponade due to disease occurs in about 2 out of 10,000 people.

 Symptoms may include:

 Other symptoms that may occur with this disorder: